prysmex/ember-fetch-request/README.md

 # ember-fetch-request

 Service for making Fetch requests in Ember applications.
-Mimics the ember-ajax magic over a plain ajax code.
+Mimics the ember-ajax magic.
 The way it builts the URL, works with the headers, handles errors, and provides a useful service.

 - customizable service
 - returns RSVP promises